 Regular Time in Nature.
 Individuals with mobility challenges may have more limited opportunities to engage with nature.
-Some of our members who needed assistance to get outdoors opted to bring nature indoors with potted plants and/or a bird feeder in a window.
+Some of our members who needed assistance to get outdoors have opted to bring nature indoors with potted plants and/or a bird feeder in a window.
 Nature connection can take many forms, including connecting with what is growing inside or just outside your door.

 Anxiety and PTSD

 Daily Routines.
 Individuals suffering from anxiety, PTSD, or depression might experience regular disruption of daily routines and/or have other challenges.
 The purpose of AODA druidry is to have a spiritual practice that works for you as you are now; thus, we encourage you to adapt our practices to fit your needs.
 While we strongly encourage all candidates to work up to a daily routine by the end of the first degree (daily work offers considerable spiritual benefit), we recognize that not every individual is capable of doing spiritual work every day.
 This will not prevent you from advancing through our order.

 Meditation.
 Some individuals who experience ADHD may have difficulty with traditional forms of meditation, particularly meditation that requires the body to be still.
 Some AODA members with ADHD have thus used movement meditation as their primary meditative form.
 Walking an indoor candle labyrinth, a familiar path outdoors, or using other forms of activity while engaged in meditation are strategies they have explored.